 - Once admitted, students will work with an assigned advisor in the College of Letters & Science via phone or Skype.

 - Following admission, you can declare the POL SCI major (or minor!) by completing and submitting the required paperwork (available here) via email to email@example.com.
-When you declare the major, our Director of Undergraduate Studies, Professor Benesh, will send you an email with a road map to completing the major, and you should feel free to contact her whenever you need advising in the major, at firstname.lastname@example.org.
+When you declare the major, our Director of Undergraduate Studies, Professor Ascher, will send you an email with a road map to completing the major, and you should feel free to contact him whenever you need advising in the major, at firstname.lastname@example.org.

 - You may be able to complete the Law Studies Option entirely online as well.
 We regularly offer Pol Sci 250, 411, 412, 464, and 471 online.